-Paul EDBROOKE: When there is an appropriate time to raise this in the government business program, that chance is not taken.

-So it is hard to think that this is not a stunt.
+Paul EDBROOKE: History shows that you voted down tougher bail laws last year.
+When there is an appropriate time to raise this in the government business program, that chance is not taken, so it is hard to think that this is not a stunt.
 I think that this government has toughened bail laws and has announced a review.

 Paul EDBROOKE: We hear the laughter over there.
-I mean, it is classically politicising an issue, just like the African gangs.
+It is classically politicising an issue, just like the African gangs.
 For those of us who were around to see that poor, terrible campaign roll out -